genenetwork/genenetwork2/README.md

 Also mariadb and redis need to be running, see [INSTALL](./doc/README.org).

+## Development

+It may be useful to pull in the GN3 python modules locally.
+For this use `GN3_PYTHONPATH` environment that gets injected in the ./bin/genenetwork2 startup.

 ## Testing

 To have tests pass, the redis and mariadb instance should be running, because of